-10 Thanksgiving Migraine Triggers and Tips on What Do
+10 Thanksgiving Migraine Triggers and Tips

 Thanksgiving migraine triggers hit me every year!
 I have lived with migraine for decades, and I’ve had many Thanksgivings dampened.
 Understanding what triggers my migraine attacks on Thanksgiving and ways to avoid them have helped.
 Thanksgiving brings a schedule change, travel, change in sleep, diet, and movement along with stress and anxiety that all add up to a spike in my migraine attacks.
 There are some things I do to avoid these Thanksgiving migraine triggers that have helped me over the years.